 New tyres if needed

 Will vary for each car with different wheel sizes, and dependant on the brand/quality of tyre the customer wants

-Will vary for each state, but can be calculated
+Registration costs are no different for an import and will vary for each state, but can be calculated.

 Will vary depending on the customer's and compliance workshop's location.

-J-Spec takes honesty and its integrity very seriously since so much of our customer base is from word of mouth and repeat business.
-As such we try to be honest in any estimates given and in many cases will overestimate slightly.
+Much of our customer base is from word of mouth and repeat business so we try to be honest in any estimates given and in many cases will overestimate slightly.
 It's not uncommon for customers to have contacted us and other importers only to be given a cheaper estimate from a competitor either on the landed cost or the likely cost of a particular car in the first place, and some people choose to go with another importer because the initial quote for the car and landed price was cheaper than ours.
-The truth is the cost to buy a typical particular model of car and the costs to import it are the same for everyone if they are a proper import consultant, and in those cases where people go for the cheaper quote given it's more a case that they are being told more what they want to hear, rather than what accurately represents what the market or reality is like.
+In those cases where people go for the cheaper quote given it's often more a case that they are being told more what they want to hear to get their business, rather than what accurately represents what the market or reality is like.